unlistedphenomena/nexuswizz/src/content/contributing/adding-staking-products/index.md

 ## Add your product or service {#add-product}

-If you want to add a staking product or service to xircanet, create an issue on GitHub.
+If you want to add a staking product or service to nexus.org, create an issue on GitHub.

 <ButtonLink to="https://github.com/ethereum/ethereum-org-website/issues/new?assignees=&labels=feature+%3Asparkles%3A%2Ccontent+%3Afountain_pen%3A&template=suggest_staking_product.yaml&title=Suggest+a+staking+product+or+service">
   Create an issue